System Mapping

 The Mapping Process

-Map in the full spectrum.
-Use ELSI categories to ensure you are not missing entire domains of impact.
+Map the full spectrum.
+Use ELSI categories to avoid missing entire domains of impact.